-The proposed Development Principles are intended to help express the community's expectations for development in the area of Veterans Park and were developed using community input and direction from City staff and elected leaders.
-In order to achieve the Development Principles, the creation of a VPA Overlay District is recommended.
+In order to achieve these Development Principles, the creation of a PSS Overlay District is recommended.
 The Overlay District regulations will modify the underlying or base zoning regulations to specifically adapt to this unique area.
 The regulations of the underlying district will apply unless specifically modified by the Overlay District.
 Full regulations are available in the attached ordinance; primary changes include:

-- Allowing some mixing of residential and commercial uses within single buildings. - Allowing multiple buildings on exceptionally large parcels (greater than two acres). - Requiring a variety of housing types in larger developments. - Reducing front yard setbacks along major thoroughfares and specifically requiring landscaping of rear and side setback areas that are adjacent to Veterans Park. - Requiring pedestrian connections along site perimeters in order to provide connections between public streets and public amenities. - Increasing allowable height by 5 feet to accommodate potential ground floor commercial in the High Density Residential (MR-3) District, but also adding step back requirements for frontages along public streets and public land. - Requires tree preservation and a shadow study as part of all development applications adjacent to Veterans Park.
+- Allowing some mixing of residential and commercial uses within single buildings. - Allowing multiple buildings on exceptionally large parcels (greater than two acres). - Requiring a variety of housing types in larger developments. - Reducing front yard setbacks along major thoroughfares and specifically requiring greenspace and landscaping of rear and side setback areas that are adjacent to Veterans Park. - Requiring pedestrian connections along site perimeters in order to provide connections between public streets and public amenities. - Generally maintains height allowances as permitted in underlying districts; allowing for modest increase (5 feet) to accommodate potential ground floor commercial in the High Density Residential (MR-3) District, but adding step back requirements for frontages along public streets and public land. - Requires tree preservation and a shadow study as part of all development applications adjacent to Veterans Park.